-IDC 414, 365, and 427 salts remain classified as high risk salts (about 1,450 kgs) and will be stabilized by July 1999.
+| IDC 414, 365, and 427 salts (about 1,450 kgs) and were stabilized by July 1999.

 IDC 413, 434, and 654 have been characterized at an 80 percent confidence level.
 Further characterization of these IDCs will not be performed because some of these salts will be used as a blending source for the high plutonium concentration level salts that will be pyro-oxidized, or because it is more schedule and cost effective to stabilize these salts versus characterizing them due to the small amounts involved.